Inside the winning and losing bids to rebuild Seattle's Memorial Stadium

 The One Roof Partnership bid named other companies involved with the project, including the design firm Generator Studio, which has worked on the Kraken Community Iceplex and a $117 million stadium for the Kansas City Current, a National Women’s Soccer League club.
 That stadium, which will accommodate about 11,500 spectators, is scheduled to open in 2024 and is “the inspiration for our proposed Memorial Stadium concept,” the bid said.

 The proposal called for a synthetic turf sports field oriented east-west, like the existing field, and grandstands on four sides, opening on the west side to a new open space and Seattle Center’s International Fountain.
 The field could host sports like football and soccer; there wouldn’t be a track around it for running, at least not without more study and discussions.
-Most — but not all — of the seats would be covered, with be premium boxes on the north side.
+Most — but not all — of the seats would be covered, with premium boxes on the north side.
 There could be a 4,000-square-foot temporary stage on the field for concerts.

 The bid said the existing stadium’s memorial wall would be preserved and ensconced in a new pavilion.
 There would be new restrooms and a cafe open to the public at one corner of the stadium, and there would be up to 56 permanent and temporary concessions sites during events.

 The existing parking lot would be improved and the project would include upgrades for the Harrison Street pedestrian corridor, along the venue’s south side.

 The new stadium would have two locker rooms dedicated to student athletes and two locker rooms that could be used by pro sports teams.
 The One Roof Partnership proposal mentions the Seattle-based “Reign, Seawolves, Dragons and Orcas” as potential tenants, without describing any clubs as committed.

 The OL Reign are a National Women’s Soccer League team, the Seawolves are a pro rugby team, the Sea Dragons are an XFL football team and the Orcas are a pro cricket team.
 None of them play at Memorial Stadium today.

 The bid called Memorial Stadium’s redevelopment “one of the city’s most important current civic projects” and vowed to help it “positively impact all the youth” through various programs.

 The aim would be to start construction in early 2025 and open in time for 2026 World Cup training sessions.
 One Roof Partnership would help mount “a major fundraising effort” to fill the project’s approximately $40 million budget gap, the bid said.

 “By not relying on commercial investment, we can focus on” serving students, and maybe tenants “such as the Reign and Seawolves,” it said.